Walking in Romantic Vienna…

 Say Goodbye to Romantic Vienna…

 So long!
 Farewell!
 Auf Wiedersehen….good night!
-If you’re traveling to Vienna via the train, I’d highly recommend visiting the nearby cities of Prague & Budapest ~ they’re both just a few hours from Vienna by train.
-Or, rent a car in Vienna & take in the absolutely beautiful Austrian countryside.
-You can’t go wrong either way!
+If you’re traveling to Vienna via train, I highly recommend visiting the nearby cities of Prague & Budapest ~ they’re both just a few hours by train.